Lee Padgett of Busted isn’t from Detroit, but it’s home now.

 “That’s ok.
 Whether you’re singing the main stage at the Jazz Fest, Carnegie Hall or staring in your own whatever, do it with gusto.”

-Helping Others The Only Way You Know How
+4. Helping Others the Only Way You Know How

 Some people become doctors.
 Some plant gardens.
 Others help women find bras that fit.
 And we’re all happy.